nwamsley1/Pioneer.jl/README.md

 ```

 ## Usage
-Pioneer exports three the "SearchDIA" method, which takes a single argument, that is a file path to a .json parameters files (examples included).
+Pioneer exports three `SearchDIA` methods, each of which takes a single argument, that is a file path to a .json parameters files (examples included).
 To access these methods
 import the Pioneer package from within the Julia REPL.
 ```
 julia> using Pioneer